COURSE DESCRIPTIONS- SPRING 2018

 Courses Taught in German:

 German 100 (3) Introduction to Reading Culture.
-C. Payne
+Dewulf

 This course is intended to acquaint students with selected works from German cultural history and to familiarize them with various methods of interpretation and analysis.
 Required for all German majors.
 Fulfills the Letters & Science requirement in Arts and Literature or International Studies.
 Taught in German.
 Students with native fluency in German are not eligible to enroll.
 Prerequisite: German 4.

 German 101 (3) Advanced German Conversation, Composition, and Style.
-Stirner
+Staff